Keith A. Glascoe

-Keith Alexander Glascoe (December 9, 1962 – September 11, 2001) was an American firefighter, actor and a football player.
+Keith Alexander Glascoe (December 9, 1962 – September 11, 2001) was an American firefighter, actor, and football player.
 He was killed during the September 11 attacks when the South Tower collapsed.

 Football career

 Glascoe played college football at Springfield College for two years before transferring to Delaware State University.
 He played for two years at DSU as a defensive end.
 Following his college career, he had a tryout with the New York Jets and later played in Italy for several months.

 Death

 Inscription of Keith Alexander Glascoe at the National September 11 Memorial.

 Glascoe was a firefighter with Ladder 21 of the New York City Fire Department.
 He perished when the South Tower collapsed during the September 11 attacks.
+His remains have never been found or identified.

 At the National September 11 Memorial, Glascoe is memorialized at the South Pool, on Panel S-11, along with other first responders.